Yacubane/esp32-arduino-matter/README.md

 6. Run example sketch

 ## Example usage
 Please look at [examples](https://github.com/jakubdybczak/esp32-arduino-matter/tree/master/examples).
-You can test integration with Android and Matter controller by downloading compiled [CHIPTool](https://drive.google.com/file/d/14tjTz52_rd6S-O1drdVseWj6jXSrGoRx/view?usp=sharing) for Android.
+You can test integration with Android and Matter controller by downloading compiled [CHIPTool](https://drive.google.com/drive/folders/1NXqfbRzBQRWCH4VWJQwQSO6KKYeIH7VK) for Android.

 ## Limitations
 * Library only works on base ESP32 (no support for ESP32-S2 and other variants).
 * There is no possibility to change vendor/product ID as this value is pre-compiled.
 * There is no known possibility to change setup PIN.
 * This library comes with precompiled NimBLE, because default Bluedroid shipped with arduino-esp32 takes too much RAM memory.
-* As of 26 Oct 2022, this library does not work with Google Home as this app is compatible with older version of Matter.
+* As of 06 Nov 2022, this library does not work with Google Home as this app is compatible with older version of Matter.
 You can test this library with CHIPTool.

 ## Versions
 This project is currently build based on these projects: